 The NBA constitutes an evaluation team comprising one Chairperson and one or two Evaluators for each programme to be considered for accreditation.
-The evaluation team members are expected to maintain transparency and confidentiality in the accreditation process.
+The members of the evaluation team are expected to maintain transparency and confidentiality in the accreditation process.
 A person should not serve as a Chairperson or Evaluator of the evaluation team if he/she has a relationship leading to any clash of interest with the educational institution to such an extent that his/her judgment may be unduly influenced by their relationship.